eclipse-kuksa/kuksa.val.services/README.md

 ## Overview

-The Kuksa.VAL (Vehicle Abstraction Layer) services contains example implementations to show how a Vehicle API and the underlying abstraction layer implementation could be realized.
+The Kuksa.VAL.services repository is part of the overall Eclipse Kuksa Vehicle Abstraction Layer (VAL) set of repositories.
+The VAL is offering a *Vehicle API*, which is an abstraction of vehicle data and functions to be used by *Vehicle Apps*.
+Vehicle data is provided in form of a data model, which is accessible via the Vehicle Data Broker - see [Kuksa.VAL repository](https://github.com/eclipse/kuksa.val).
+Vehicle functions are made available by a set of so-called *vehicle services* (short: *vservice*).
+This repository contains examples of vservices and their implementations to show, how a Vehicle API and the underlying abstraction layer could be realized.

 It currently consists of
-* a simple example HVAC service (Python) and
+* a simple example [HVAC service (Python)](./hvac_service) and
-* a more complex example seat control service (C++).
+* a more complex example [seat control service (C++)](./seat_service).

-More elaborate or completely differing implementations are target of particular derived projects.
+More elaborate or completely differing implementations are target of "real world grown" projects.

 ## Contribution